nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Contactmation provides the `team new` command to create a new team with a specified team name.

-**Format**: `team new <TEAM_NAME>`
+**Format**: `team new <TEAM NAME>`

 The above command creates a new team with a specified team name.
-The team name should not contain any spaces, and should consist of alphanumeric characters with hyphens or underscores only.
+Do refer to the [constraints on placeholder words](#constraints-on-placeholder-words) section for more information on what you can type in `TEAM NAME`.

 **Examples**:

-- `team new CS1101S`
+- `team new Vongola_X`
-- `team new Krusty_Krab_contacts`
+- `team new Team_Alpha_Centauri`

 ![Create Team Screenshot](images/user-guide-img/CreateTeamScreenshot.PNG)

 ### Delete a Team

-To delete a team from Contactmation, you can use the `team delete` command followed with the team number as specified in the team list.
+To delete a team from Contactmation, you can use the `team delete` command followed by the team number seen in the current display of the team list.

 **Format**: `team delete <INDEX>`